tmick0/landsat_fetch/README.md

 Optionally, the `--calibrate` option can be added to retrieve the MTL metadata file for each fetched product and use it to convert the output to reflectance.

 Currently, GeoTIFF is the only supported output format.
+Output is created in the equirectangular (WGS84) projection.